gitenter/gitenter/tf-config/README.md

 - `psql` commands are not idempotent.
 It can be only executed once each `terraform destroy/apply` cycle.
 - Looks like no easy way to execute this part inside of Terraform definition -- https://stackoverflow.com/questions/14384849/is-there-a-way-to-run-initial-sql-when-creating-an-rds-database-instance-using-c
 - TODO: May consider just create db user `gitenter` in Terraform, so no need for this step.
+- TODO: Probably for QA the database should be in docker container rather than RDS?
+Therefore it can be reset every time.
+But that will cause difference between QA/prod to make QA less informative.

 ### Destroy